altran03/ai-agent-education-platform/backend/docs/architecture/system-overview.md

 ## Platform Vision

-The CrewAI Agent Builder Platform is a comprehensive community-driven marketplace and educational platform where users can create, share, and simulate with AI agents.
-It combines the power of CrewAI framework with a robust community ecosystem, enabling business professionals, educators, and developers to collaborate on AI-powered solutions.
+The **AI Agent Education Platform** is a comprehensive educational platform where users can transform business case studies into immersive AI-powered simulations.
+The platform combines **PDF-to-simulation pipeline** with an integrated **ChatOrchestrator** system, enabling educators and students to create and experience linear, multi-scene business simulations with dynamic AI persona interactions.

-**The platform architecture aligns with [CrewAI's paradigm](https://docs.crewai.com/en/introduction) where scenarios contain tasks, agents provide capabilities, and crews organize collaborative work.** This alignment ensures that tasks are contextual to business scenarios, agents are reusable across different contexts, and collaboration happens naturally through crew coordination.
+**The platform architecture focuses on educational effectiveness through structured learning experiences**, where PDF documents are intelligently processed to extract business scenarios, key figures become AI personas with distinct personalities, and students progress through carefully designed scenes with clear learning objectives.

 ## High-Level Architecture